k3d-io/k3d/README.md

 Example Workflow: Create a new cluster and use it with `kubectl`

 1. `k3d create cluster CLUSTER_NAME` to create a new single-node cluster (= 1 container running k3s)
-2. `k3d get kubeconfig CLUSTER_NAME --switch` to update your default kubeconfig and switch the current-context to the new one
+2. `k3d get-kubeconfig CLUSTER_NAME --switch` to update your default kubeconfig and switch the current-context to the new one
 3. execute some commands like `kubectl get pods --all-namespaces`
 4. `k3d delete cluster CLUSTER_NAME` to delete the default cluster